Lessons learnt from going viral

 Test on low-risk targets

 Hit a few pages with low followings to test your pitch and tweak.
+Then, when you're ready, hit the big guys.
+Message them on email, then DM on their pages if no result a day later.

 Send DMs from your personal account